python/cpython/Doc/library/codecs.rst

 decoders) and provides access to the internal Python codec registry, which manages the codec and error handling lookup process.
-Most standard codecs are :term:`text encodings <text encoding>`, which encode text to bytes (and reverse), but there are also codecs provided that encode text to text, and bytes to bytes.
-Custom codecs may encode and decode between arbitrary types, but some module features are restricted to use specifically with :term:`text encodings <text encoding>`, or with codecs that encode to :class:`bytes`.
+Most standard codecs are :term:`text encodings <text encoding>`, which encode text to bytes (and the reverse), but there are also codecs provided that encode text to text, and bytes to bytes.
+Custom codecs may encode and decode between arbitrary types, but some module features are restricted to be used specifically with :term:`text encodings <text encoding>` or with codecs that encode to :class:`bytes`.

 The module defines the following functions for encoding and decoding with